Does Exodus have transaction fees to send or receive?

 bitcoin transaction, bitcoin transaction fee, bitcoin fees, crypto fees, btc fees, crypto exchange fees, cryptocurrency fees

 Almost all blockchain transactions incur network or miner fees (with a few exceptions).
-Other than these transaction fees, 100% of which go to the network, Exodus does not charge fees for sending or receiving.
+Other than these transaction fees, 100% of which go to the network, Exodus does not charge fees for sending.
+You will never pay transaction fees when receiving in Exodus.

 Unlike exchange platforms, Exodus does not keep any part of the transaction fees charged for withdrawing Bitcoin (BTC), Ethereum (ETH), or any other cryptocurrency.